About the Chesapeake Bay Foundation

 Professional Experience and Qualifications

-The Virginia State office is currently seeking a legal intern for a period of approximately 12 weeks.
+The Virginia State office seeks a legal intern for one semester or 10 weeks during the summer.
 The length of the internship, and whether the position is full time or part time, will depend on CBF's specific needs.
 Law students who have completed at least the first year are invited to apply for this unpaid position.

 How to Apply